 'Nasturtiums help to deter aphids and are often used as a sacrificial plant so aphids and black fly attack them but stay away from your precious vegetables,' says Emma O'Neill from Garden Organic.

-For vegetable garden container ideas with impact, consider trailing striking pumpkins and squashes from large planters.
+For vegetable garden container ideas with impact, consider trailing striking pumpkins and squashes from large planter box ideas.

-Trailing vegetables have a soft, romantic look that's ideal for cottage gardens.
+Trailing vegetables have a soft, romantic look that's ideal for cottage garden ideas.
 However, they can spread out by as much as 6ft, so need a bit of growing room.

 You can also grow pumpkins and squashes vertically in containers, adding support to grow upwards – perfect for small spaces.